www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2022-07-18-Writing-tests-after-the-fact.md

 where links between sub websites are quite common.

 Another issue is the fact, that the website's renderer consists of multiple sub renderers.
+One for each file format.
 Here the biggest issue is the mapping between URLs and the appropriate renderers.
-Big spaghetti-if-else-hell without tests were just asking for trouble.
+Big spaghetti-if-else-hells without tests were just asking for trouble.
 Every time a new sub renderer was introduced or a bug in the URL/renderer mapping was fixed, a new bug was created, because nothing was tested.
 # Conclusion
 > You know what's coming.

-For ones own sanity, if one migrates a functionality, prefer automated test for the feature in question.
+For ones own sanity, if one migrates a functionality, prefer automated tests for the feature in question.